HackYourFuture-CPH/program/courses/foundation/intro-to-javascript/week2/session-plan.md

 ## Exercises

-### `if` sentences
+### `if` statements exercise

-Create an `if` sentence that will give a user a message based on his bank account balance.
+Use `if` statements to give a user a message based on their bank account balance.
 Use the `balance` variable and change that.

 - If a user has 0 or less balance log out 'Please deposit some money!'
 - If a user has more than 0 and at most 1000 log out 'Your balance is looking okay'